• info@discoveraltitude.com

 Customize Trip

-Mount Ama Dablam (6,812meter/ 22,349feet) is one of the most prominent mountain peaks which lies in the Everest region of Nepal.
+Mount Ama Dablam (6,812 meters/22,349 feet) is one of the most prominent mountain peaks which lies in the Everest region of Nepal.
 Ama Dablam dreamt about the mountain to summit both for novices and for experienced climbers where they can test their all-climbing skills at their best.

 This striking peak can be seen on the way to Everest base camp which is situated northeast of lower Pangboche village(3900m) across the Imja River.
-Ama Dablam literally means “mother’s necklace”, an iconic mountain which no one can be helped without noticing while trekking to Everest base camp.
+Ama Dablam means “mother’s necklace”, an iconic mountain that no one can be helped without noticing while trekking to Everest base camp.

-Mount Ama Dablam, the first recorded ascent took place in 1961 by Sir Edmund Hillary which at first, he thought it’s unclimbable when he was here in 1951 on a British expedition.
+Mount Ama Dablam, the first recorded ascent took place in 1961 by Sir Edmund Hillary who at first, thought it was unclimbable when he was here in 1951 on a British expedition.

 Since its ascension, this 6812-meter-high mountain has become a great attraction among visitors as hundreds of climbers arrive at its base to summit this beautiful mountain.